 Post-NASA career

-In July 1993, Bluford left NASA and retired from the Air Force in July 1993 to take the post of Vice President/General Manager, Engineering Division of NYMA, a company provides engineering and information technology services in Greenbelt, Maryland.
+In July 1993, Bluford left NASA and retired from the Air Force in July 1993 to take the post of Vice President/General Manager, the Engineering Division of NYMA, a company that provides engineering and information technology services in Greenbelt, Maryland.

 In May 1997, he became Vice President of the Aerospace Sector of Federal Data Corporation and in October 2000, became the Vice President of Microgravity R&D and Operations for the Northrop Grumman Corporation.